 The induction programme itself – run by VSO Bangladesh staff – was disappointing.
 The ‘participatory approach’ espoused by VSO, and affirmed during training, was almost entirely absent.
 Half-way through I just wanted to move on to my placement and get stuck into my assignment.
 Having experienced such excellent pre-departure training (see post 4), perhaps my expectations were too high?
 Nevertheless, there is a clearly visible need for capacity building within the VSO Bangladesh office.
 For the benefit of both staff and future volunteers, I have suggested, by way of constructive feedback, that one possible solution may be to appoint a volunteer (or two?) in-house, to strengthen capacity and help build a strong national team adhering to VSO policies and procedures and applying its key principles.

 Before I finish today I am including a link to a short video that I discovered before I came to Bangladesh.
 It was produced by students and teachers at the International School in Dhaka and is called ‘The Day Begins in Dhaka’.
 It captures the colours of Dhaka very well – but the level of traffic would suggest that it was shot in quiet suburbs.
 (I know where the International School is, but am not sure yet from where the journey was made.)

-Click on the image underneath the video to see some photos which will give you a visual idea of what I am writing about.
-(Unfortunately, since Cooliris was acquired by Yahoo my lovely photo walls no longer work :(.
-I have replaced them with links to post-specific web-album slideshows until such time as I can find a better solution.)
+I’m including some photos to give you a visual idea of what I am writing about in this post.
+Unfortunately, since Cooliris was acquired by Yahoo my lovely photo walls no longer work. 😦 I have replaced them with links to a web album until such time as I can find a better solution.